barracksdev/psgui/README.md

         - Group: ""

 # Other Details
-While there are "Username" and "Password" boxes along with a "Use Modern Auth" checkbox, these do not do anything yet and can be ignored.
+While there are "Username" and "Password" boxes along with a "Use Modern Auth" checkbox, these do not do anything and are remnants from a much earlier version of the script.
+They are kept in case someone wants to customize that area and to make it easier for them to understand the UI code used for it.